dhis2/dhis2-docs-translations/fr/dhis2-implementation-guide.md

 _SSD only._ Sets the query planner's estimate of the cost of a non-sequentially-fetched disk page.
 A low value will cause the system to prefer index scans over sequential scans.
 A low value makes sense for databases running on SSDs or being heavily cached in memory.
 The default value is 4.0 which is reasonable for traditional disks.

+    max_locks_per_transaction = 96

+Specifies the average number of object locks allocated for each transaction.
+This is set mainly to allow upgrade routines which touch a large number of tables to complete.

 Restart PostgreSQL by invoking `sudo /etc/init.d/postgresql restart`

 ### Database configuration